uwplse/cozy/README.md

 Occasionally Cozy can discover abstraction-breaking optimizations that human developers shy away from.

 Currently, Cozy can generate code for C++ and Java.
-The generator source code is in the `cozy/codegen` folder.

 ## Quickstart